kingsdigitallab/refida/README.md

 ## Dashboard

-The results of the machine learning processes can be explored and visualised via a [web-based dashboard](docs/dashboard.jpg).
+The results of the machine learning processes can be explored by the project team and visualised via a web-based dashboard [screenshot](docs/dashboard.jpg).
 Via the dashboard it is also possible to search and filter the data to get more specific insights, either for single or multiple documents at the same time.
 The [landing page](docs/dashboard.jpg) of the dashboard displays a table with all the